fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 If you create a redeem script, hash it, and use the hash in a P2SH output, the network sees only the hash, so it will accept the output as valid no matter what the redeem script says.
-This allows payment to non-standard scripts, and as of Bitcoin Core 0.11, almost all valid redeem scripts can be spent.
+This allows payment to non-standard scripts, and as of Fabcoin Core 0.11, almost all valid redeem scripts can be spent.
 The exception is scripts that use unassigned [NOP opcodes][]; these opcodes are reserved for future soft forks and can only be relayed or mined by nodes